cvandal/cvd.id.au/content/posts/installing-arch-linux-on-my-dell-xps-13.md

     5. Set the `File name` to `efi/grub/grubx64.efi`

-    6. Save your changes and reboot the computer
+    6. Save your changes, and reboot the computer

 ## Phase 2